Web series: 2000s

+In 2009, the first web series festival was established, named the Los Angeles Web Series Festival.

+2010s

+In January 2010, the first episode of independent animation web series Battle for Dream Island was released on YouTube.
+Created by twin brothers Cary and Michael Huang, it is the first game show genre parody featuring anthropomorphic objects.

+2020s

 Production and distribution

-The rise in the popularity of the Internet and improvements the accessibility and affordability of high speed broadband and streaming video technology meant that producing and distributing a web series became a feasible alternative to "traditional" series production, which was formerly mostly done for broadcast and cable TV.
-In comparison with traditional TV series production, web series are less expensive to produce.
+The rise in popularity of mobile Internet video, along with technological improvements to storage, bandwidth, and bitrates, led to the erasure of accessibility and affordability barriers.
+This meant that high-speed broadband and streaming video capabilities for producing and distributing a web series became a feasible alternative to "traditional" series production, which was formerly mostly done for broadcast and cable television.
+In comparison with traditional TV series production, web series are typically less expensive to produce.
 This has allowed a wider range of creators to develop web series.
 As well, since web series are made available online, instead of being aired at a single preset time to specific regions, they enable producers to reach a potentially global audience who can access the shows 24 hours a day and seven days a week, at the time of their choosing.
 Moreover, in the 2010s, the rising affordability of tablets and smartphones and the rising ownership rates of these devices in industrialized nations means that web series are available to a wider range of potential viewers, including commuters, travelers, and other people who are on the go.